GoodHatsLLC/Emitter/README.md

 ## Limitations

 `Emitter` is intended to be simple.
 It has some limitations:
-* It's in beta and not nearly as well tested as any of the various alternatives.
+* It's in beta and neith as well tested or as performant as any of the various alternatives.
 * Like `RxSwift` but unlike `Combine` it has no support for back pressure management or typed errors.
 * It has a limited number of [implemented operators](https://github.com/GoodHatsLLC/Emitter/tree/main/Sources/Emitter/Operators).
-* It isn't as performant as the various alternative reactive streams implementations.

 ## Operator performance